omar-elsaghir/End-to-end_real_estate_pipeline/README.md

 ## ✨ Abstract & Overview

-The residential and commercial real estate markets generate large volumes of listing data across many independent platforms, but that data is fragmented, inconsistently structured, and rarely analysis-ready.
+The residential and commercial real estate markets generate large volumes of listing data across many independent platforms, but that data is fmented, inconsistently structured, and rarely analysis-ready.

 This project designs and implements an **end-to-end real estate data pipeline** that ingests listings from **five web-scraped property platforms**, processes them through a **Databricks Lakehouse** using the Medallion Architecture (Bronze, Silver, Gold), and delivers two downstream products:
 1. A **Machine Learning Model** that predicts property prices from listing attributes.
-2. A **Conversational Chatbot (RAG)** that lets end users query the market data and obtain price estimates in natural language.
+2. A **Conversational Chatbot ()** that lets end users query the market data and obtain price estimates in natural language.

 ---

 ## 🎯 Market Problem

 Real estate listings are scattered across dozens of independent platforms, each with its own layout, terminology, and update frequency.
 Buyers, sellers, and analysts who want a reliable, up-to-date view of the market face:
-- **Fragmented Data:** Visiting multiple sites manually to compare listings.
+- **Fmented Data:** Visiting multiple sites manually to compare listings.
 - **Inconsistent Quality:** Prices in different currencies, mixed area units, duplicate listings, and missing critical fields (like finishing level).
 - **No Reliable Pricing:** Without a systematic pipeline, raw data cannot be reliably used for pricing analysis, trend detection, or machine learning.